It's here! Browse the 2024 Penguin Christmas gift guide

 Heather Parry

-Heather Parry is a Glasgow-based writer and editor.
-Her debut novel, Orpheus Builds a Girl, was shortlisted for the Saltire Society Fiction Book of the Year Award and longlisted for the Polari First Book Prize.
-She is also the author of a short story collection, This Is My Body, Given For You, and her first nonfiction book, Electric Dreams: Sex Robots and Failed Promises of Capitalism, is out in March as part of 404 Ink’s Inklings series.
+Heather Parry is a writer of fiction and nonfiction.
+Her debut novel, Orpheus Builds a Girl, was shortlisted for the Saltire Fiction Book of the Year award and longlisted for the Polari First Book Prize.
+She is also the author of a short story collection, This Is My Body, Given For You, and a short nonfiction book, Electric Dreams: On Sex Robots and the Failed Promises of Capitalism, and writes the Substack general observations on eggs.
+She was raised in Rotherham and lives in Glasgow with her partner and their cats, Fidel and Ernesto.

 Learn More